Clooos/Bubble-Card/README.md

 | `highlight_current_view` | boolean | Optional | `true` or `false` (default) | Highlight current hash / view with a smooth animation |
 | `hide_gradient` | boolean | Optional | `true` or `false` (default) | Set this to `false` to hide the gradient |

+> [!IMPORTANT]
-**The variables starting with a number define your buttons, just change this number to add more buttons (see example below).**
+> The variables starting with a number define your buttons, just change this number to add more buttons (see example below).

 </details>